 The belief that hooked-tipped knitting needles were used for this work is based on their current or recent traditional use in Eastern Europe, Portugal, and Southern France.
 These all lie along the forked path the craft would have taken on its putative migration out of the Nile Valley into Europe, and needles with hooked tips are presumed to be the initial form.
 If that is correct, the interval between the manufacture of the cushions and the appearance of smooth-tipped knitting needles in the hands of the Madonnas would be when the streamlining took place.

-This would also make these needles a specifically European contribution to the development of the craft (without comment on its potentially independent appearance outside the Nile Valley, possibly even as the primary cradle of its development).
-If the straight knitting frame was another such contribution, since it provides the first direct evidence of knitted fabric being worked flat, that method would most likely have been a further European enhancement.
+This would also make these needles a specifically European contribution to the development of the craft.
+If the straight knitting frame was another such contribution, since it provides the first direct evidence of knitted fabric being worked flat, that method would likely have been a further European enhancement.